Tom Rooney (Florida politician): Tenure

 One of the first bills Rooney introduced in the House was to prevent any money being spent to bring prisoners to Florida from the Guantanamo Bay detention camp.
 Another was a bill he co-sponsored to try to reduce the number of military veteran suicides by mandating mental health screenings for returning troops.
 Although that bill did not pass, the military eventually adopted the reforms Rooney asked for.
 Rooney has been recognized by the city of Stuart, Florida for his efforts to prevent veteran suicides.

-Rooney sponsored a bill to name a federal courthouse under construction in Fort Pierce in honor of a St. Lucie County rancher, and former Florida Supreme Court Chief Justice Alto L. Adams.
+Rooney sponsored a bill to name a federal courthouse under construction in Fort Pierce in honor of a St. Lucie County rancher, and former Florida Supreme Court Chief Justice Alto Adams.
 Rooney's bill was approved by the House in September 2009, but was not passed by the Senate until September 2012, when the new courthouse had been open for eight months.

 Since 2009, Rooney has personally presented Congressional Award medals to young people in his district.

 In April 2011, House Speaker John Boehner, R-Ohio, traveled to Iraq with Rooney and four other members, who met with Prime Minister Nouri al-Maliki and Ambassador James Franklin Jeffrey.
 Rooney said that they discussed with Maliki how the United States and Iraq might interact diplomatically after the U.S. troop withdrawal scheduled for December of that year.